Calibrating baryonic feedback with weak lensing and fast radio bursts

-\begin{enumerate} \item[i)] The DM of FRB observations can improve the constraints on baryonic feedback by an order of magnitude, depending on the SNR of the detection of the DM correlations.
+\begin{enumerate} \item[i)] The DM of FRB observations can improve constraints on baryonic feedback by an order of magnitude, depending on the SNR of the DM-correlation detection.
 Simultaneously, FRBs also help to constrain the Hubble constant and the baryon density.
-Combining these effects, the constraints on the neutrino mass can be improved by 50 to 100 percent.
-The SNR used in this work is well in reach within the next decade, considering upcoming observations and dedicated searches for FRBs.
+Combining these effects, the constraints on the neutrino mass can be improved by 25 to 50 per cent.
+The SNR used in this work is well within reach within the next decade, considering upcoming observations and dedicated searches for FRBs.

-\item[ii)] DM correlations have a different radial weighting function than tSZ measurements, they are therefore sensitive to different redshifts.
-Furthermore, the observations do not rely directly on the CMB and are hence an entirely different probe at low redshifts with different systematics. \end{enumerate}

-\review{ There are a few limiting factors in our analysis.
+\item[ii)] DM correlations have a different radial weighting function than other baryon measurements, such as the SZ effect or X-ray measurements; they are therefore sensitive to different redshifts.
+Furthermore, the observations do not rely directly on the CMB and are hence an entirely different probe at low redshifts with different systematics. \end{enumerate} \newreview{ There are a few limitations to our analysis.
 These include a very simple feedback model, Gaussian statistics and the absence of systematic effects.
-We furthermore did not specify exactly how the $n(z)$ of the FRBs is constructed.
-A simple way would of course be to observe $10^4$ FRBs with host identification.
-While this is a target for surveys like DSA-2000 or CHORD, one can also think of a subset having a known redshift, which will help to constrain the DM$-z$ relation and therefore allow the construction of an $n(z)$ for the whole sample.} \newreview{We show how this can be in principle done in \Cref{app:redshift1}, but safe a detailed analysis of this for future work.} \review{The scope of this paper was to show that FRBs can be a powerful cosmological probe in particular in conjunction with tracers of the full matter distribution, leveraging the different clustering properties of baryons and dark matter.
-In the future, we intend to tackle the mentioned limitations by considering a more realistic setup for the inference process. }
+We also assumed that all FRBs have a host identification.
+While this is a target for surveys like DSA-2000 or CHORD, one can also consider a subset with known redshifts, which will help constrain the DM$-z$ relation and therefore allow the construction of an $n(z)$ for the whole sample.} \newreview{We show how this can be, in principle, done in \Cref{app:redshifts}, but save a detailed analysis of this for future work.} \review{The scope of this paper was to show that FRBs can be a powerful cosmological probe, in particular in conjunction with tracers of the full matter distribution, leveraging the different clustering properties of baryons and dark matter.
+In the future, we intend to address the limitations mentioned by adopting a more realistic inference setup. } }

 \acknowledgments The authors would like to thank two anonymous referees for instructive comments.
 RR is supported by the European Research Council (Grant No. 770935).
 SH was supported by the Excellence Cluster ORIGINS which is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy - EXC-2094 - 390783311.